mayadata-io/culture/job-roles/frontend-engineer.md

 - An ideal candidate should have work experience on design tools like Figma, Photoshop or Sketch
 - Sound knowledge of design best practices using HTML5, CSS3 and CSS preprocessors like SCSS & LESS
 - Familiarity with modern day design frameworks like Material design and Bootstrap
-- Familiarity with ReactJS templating/markup is an added advantage
+- Good understanding of ReactJS templating/markup is an added advantage

 ## Requirements